Tag: Faith

 Get out of your echo chamber.
 Pick up a book or take a class.
 Quit wasting your time reading these stupid blogs.

-How do we not know these men?
+How do we NOT know these men?
 Because they’re men?
 Because they’re white?
 No, because of me.
 Because I don’t care enough about you to get you to take a look.
 Because of you.
 Who, like me, are wasteful and lazy.
 Feeding on information most readily available, most easily digested.
 Info that only comes from my circle and the poisonous exclusionary splinter of my social media feeds, giving me what it thinks I’ll stay glued to as a typical white man.
 You, who like me, fall into the easy path of hatred, disgust, and worst of all, a hubris of pitying others for their stupidity and ignorance.
 With no desire to listen and learn.
 No awareness of our own stupidity.

 Give me a break.
 Take 10 minutes to read about Bonhoeffer and Wilberforce.
 Then try to understand what Kirk was trying to say in the video above.
 Then shut up and do something with your life.
 Something of value.
 Instead of trying to shock us with your hateful, murderous rhetoric, inciting the demented.
 Or possibly worse, complacency in allowing people to be idiots without consequences for their destruction.